j-b-ferguson/covid-19-australia-preprocessing/README.md

 library(svglite) # Export plots into SVG format
 ```

-## Data Summary

-The first data set is a
-time-series obtained from the COVID-19 GitHub repository of John Hopkins
-Whiting School of Engineering, Centre for Systems Science and
-Engineering.
-The data set contains the daily cumulative counts of COVID-19
-cases in various countries and regions, as well as applicable provinces
-and states.
-The data set was saved into CSV format by
-right-clicking the ‘Raw’ icon inside the link below.
+<h2><p align=center>Data Summary</h2>

+The first data set is a time-series obtained from the COVID-19 GitHub repository of John Hopkins Whiting School of Engineering, Centre for Systems Science and Engineering.
+The data set contains the daily cumulative counts of COVID-19 cases in various countries and regions, as well as applicable provinces and states.
+The data set was saved into CSV format by right-clicking the ‘Raw’ icon inside the link below.

 [John Hopkins COVID-19 Cases Data](https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/csse_covid_19_time_series/time_series_covid19_confirmed_global.csv)